juanmartineezz/juanmartineezz/README.md

 ---

-<h2 align="center">📊 Habilidades</h2>
+<h2 align="center">📊 Skills & Expertise</h2>

-- **Análisis Exploratorio de Datos (EDA):** Habilidades en limpieza, transformación y visualización de datos para identificar tendencias y patrones.
-- **Modelado Predictivo:** Experiencia en modelos de regresión, clasificación y clustering, aplicando algoritmos como Random Forest, XGBoost y redes neuronales.
-- **Procesamiento de Lenguaje Natural (NLP):** Análisis de texto para obtener insights, realizar clasificaciones y análisis de sentimientos.
-- **Visualización de Datos:** Creación de dashboards y visualizaciones interactivas en Power BI, Tableau y Plotly para comunicar insights de manera efectiva.
+- **Exploratory Data Analysis (EDA):** Skilled in data cleaning, transformation, and visualization to identify trends and patterns.
+- **Predictive Modeling:** Experienced with regression, classification, and clustering using algorithms like Random Forest, XGBoost, and neural networks.
+- **Natural Language Processing (NLP):** Proficient in text analysis, sentiment analysis, and text classification.
+- **Data Visualization:** Creating interactive dashboards and data visualizations in Power BI, Tableau, and Plotly to effectively communicate insights.

 ---

+<h2 align="center">🎯 Professional Goals</h2>

+I’m enthusiastic about leveraging data to solve real-world problems and drive decision-making.
+My goal is to work in an innovative environment where I can use my skills to make a meaningful impact on business strategy and operations.

+---

-<h2 align="center">📈 Estructura de mi Repositorio</h2>
+<h2 align="center">📈 Repository Structure</h2>